stephengold/Libbulletjme/README.md

 in the "dist" directory/folder.

 You can install the artifacts to your local Maven repository:
++ using Bash or PowerShell or Zsh: `./gradlew install`
++ using Windows Command Prompt: `.\gradlew install`

+You can restore the project to a pristine state:
-+ using Bash or PowerShell or Zsh: `./gradlew publishToMavenLocal`
++ using Bash or PowerShell or Zsh: `./gradlew clean`
-+ using Windows Command Prompt: `.\gradlew publishToMavenLocal`
++ using Windows Command Prompt: `.\gradlew clean`

 [Jump to table of contents](#toc)